Ahhmedsamehh/HandyCodes/README.md

 ### List of codes or Programs:
 1. ModBasesScanner
 2. Michaelis-Menten-Kinetics
+3. GromacsMD_automated

 ## 1.ModBasesScanner
-##### This code is used to know wether a file has any modified bases or not (used for RNA PDB files) as it runs through all the PDB files in a directory and generates a CSV file containing all the modified bases, their location, PDB ID, and the location of the modification within the PDB structure.
+#### This code is used to know wether a file has any modified bases or not (used for RNA PDB files) as it runs through all the PDB files in a directory and generates a CSV file containing all the modified bases, their location, PDB ID, and the location of the modification within the PDB structure.

 ***Code is written in Python***